trulia/hologram/README.md

 aspects of the this documentation block.
 The second part is simply markdown as defined by Redcarpet.

-###Document YAML section
+####Document YAML section
 The yaml in the doc block can have any key value pair you deem important but it specifically looks for the following keys:

 * **title**: The title to display in the documents
-* **category**: This is the broad category for the component, all components in the same category will be displayed on a single page in Hologram's output.
+* **category**: This is the broad category for the component, all components in the same category will be displayed on a single page in Hologram's output (e.g. anything with the category "Base CSS" will end up on a page called base_css.html).
-* **name**: Optional.
-This is used for grouping components, by assigning a name a component can be referenced in another component as a parent.
+* **name**: This is used for organizing components, by assigning a name a component can be referenced in another component as a **parent**.
 * **parent**: Optional.
 If this is set the current component will be displayed as a section within the parent's documentation.

-Hologram needs a few configuration settings before it can begin to build your documentation for you.
-This config file is a yaml file with the following key values:

-* **source**: relative path to your source files
-* **destination**: relative path to where you want the documentation to be built to
-* **documentation_assets**: The path that contains supporting assets for the documentaiton page.
-This typically includes html fragments, css, javascript and any images.
-* **custom_markdown**: This is the filename of a class that extends RedCarpet::Render::HTML class.
-Use this for when you need additional classes or html tags for different parts of the page.
-* **additional_assets**: This is a list of folders to be copied into the destination folder.
-Typically this will be where your style guide's css is built in to.

 ###Documentation Assets